-MacBook(s) and gaming, these two have never been on some good terms with each other.
+MacBook(s) and gaming, these two have never been on good terms with each other.
 Because Macs are majorly aimed at professional people.
 They are built with a focus more on program optimization and not on sore hardware vigor – needed for gaming.

 And then MacBook Air(s) for gaming, uh, get one only if you are a non-gamer who hits a game just by chance at leisure.